Our Hawke's Bay Vineyard on the Gimblett Gravels

 Great Wine Region of the World

-Hawke’s bay
+Hawke’s Bay

 As the oldest wine-growing region in New Zealand, Hawke’s Bay boasts a mix of renowned international wine brands as well as innovative, independent winemakers, who transform small parcels of grapes into unique interpretations of their turangawaewae (the land where they stand).
+The diversity of Hawke's Bay vineyards, from coastal plains to inland gravel beds - is what gives the region its remarkable range of wine styles.

 Hawke’s Bay is home to the widest range of tertiary viticulture and wine qualifications in the country and is a widely recognised farming, agriculture and horticulture powerhouse, leading production for many of the country’s fruit and produce production and exports.